 - Calcium and vitamin D supplementation when starting steroid therapy.

-- DEXA scan is recommended.
+- DXA scan is recommended.
 Bisphosphonates may be indicated if T score is 1.5 or lower.

 - Individuals requiring higher initial steroid dose:

 - Bisphosphonate with calcium and vitamin D supplementation (higher cumulative steroid dose is likely).

 Atypical clinical presentations:

 - 'Red flag' features: prominent systemic features, weight loss, night pain, neurological signs.